 #5 – Follow Your Dive Plan

 Once you’ve made a dive plan – stick to it!
 There’s nothing more disconcerting underwater than a buddy randomly taking off in another direction or acting in a way off plan.
-Not only can it be confusing for your buddy, sometimes it can be dangerous.
+Not only can it be confusing for your buddy, but sometimes it can be dangerous.

 Especially for less experienced buddies, stick to more conservative limits.
 If you see a patch of coral that’s a bit deeper, but your buddy can’t go, just don’t go.
 You can always make a plan to dive the site again another time.